JudiniLabs/code-gpt-docs/docs/tutorial-ai-providers/custom.md

 # Custom

-In this option, you can choose a provider of your preference, all you need to connect is the API key and the Custom Link of the provider, which is normally the registration link.
+In this option, you can choose a provider of your preference.
+All you need to connect is the API key and the provider's Custom Link, which is normally the registration link.

 ## Connect your Provider account
 - Go to VSCode and choose `Custom` as `Provider`